What Is the Average U.S. Mortgage Payment?

 FAQ

-Will my mortgage amount ever change if I have a fixed rate?
+Will my mortgage rate ever change if I have a fixed rate?

 With a fixed-rate mortgage, your principal and interest payments won’t ever change.
-However, taxes and insurance may change, impacting your monthly mortgage payment.
+However, taxes and insurance may change, which could make your monthly mortgage payment go up or down.

 What is a good mortgage average rate?